nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_ctrl/README.rst

   The Health Server provides ``attention`` callbacks that are used during provisioning to call your attention to the device.
   These callbacks trigger blinking of the LEDs.
 * The next seven models in the first element are the product of a single instance of the Light Lightness Server.
-  The application implements callbacks for the Light Lightness Server to control the first LED on the device using the PWM (pulse width modulation) driver.
+  The application implements callbacks for the Light Lightness Server to control an LED on the device using the PWM (pulse width modulation) driver.
 * The next two models in the first element are the product of a single instance of the Scene Server.
   The Scene Server allows the device to store and recall scenes.
 * The last two models in the first element are the product of a single instance of the Sensor Server.